Codeinwp/themeisle-companion/readme.txt

 5. Social Sharing Module

 == Changelog ==
+= 2.5.8 - 2018-09-12  =

+* Extend image optimization module for 50% of users.
+* Enable safe updates for all users.
+* Adds image optimization integration with Optimole.

 = 2.5.7 - 2018-08-13  =

 * -fixed fatal error with Elementor extra widgets